robchendev/FRET/README.md

 Adds or removes user from a blacklist.
 This blacklist is controlled by a role called "help-blacklist" that prevents the user from sending messages in the channel.

-    +i #channel <message>
+    #channel <message>

+Only works in the channel whose ID is written in `impersonateChannel` in the `ids.JSON` file.
 Impersonates yourself as FretBot and remotely sends a message as FretBot into another channel it has access to.
-(Careful: The method to check if the bot has access to the channel is not implemented yet, and will result in an exception.)
+FretBot also checks to make sure it has permissions to view and send messages in the channel to avoid errors.

     +help